Sarangk90/ConversAI-Kit/README.md

 ## Acknowledgments

 - Thanks to all contributors who help improve this project
-- Built with React, Flask, and OpenAI
+- Built with React, FastAPI, and OpenAI